 6 tips for running a successful design studio

-01. Give designers space to hone ideas
+01. Give designers space to hone their own ideas

+"It takes one person to have the idea, but many people to execute it," she explains.
+"I've learned how to protect an individual's idea and craft within the demands of a global design project.
 It's my job to give designers the space they need to hone their ideas.
 We're successful when I'm able to respect that brilliance and mobilise a team to help bring it to life."

 02. Empower people

 04. Respect everyone

-"Treat people like humans and with very little hierarchy," says Snask's Fredrik Öst.
+"Treat people like humans and with very little hierarchy," says Snask (opens in new tab)'s Fredrik Öst.
 "Make sure that everyone is a superstar and that everyone has a life beside their job."

 05. Don't back down with tricky clients